algokittens/arc69/arc-69.md

 All the fields are **OPTIONAL**.
 But if provided, they **MUST** match the description in the JSON schema.

-URI fields (`image`, `external_url`, `animation_url`, and `localization.uri`) in the JSON Metadata file are defined similarly as the Asset URL parameter `au`.
+The URI field (`external_url`) in the JSON Metadata file is defined similarly as the Asset URL parameter `au`.
-However, contrary to the Asset URL, they **MAY** be relative (to the Asset URL).
+However, contrary to the Asset URL, it does not need to link to the digital media file.
-See Asset URL above.

-> need to change this:

 #### MIME Type Files

-Compared to ERC-1155, the JSON Metadata schema allows to indicate the MIME type of the files pointed by any URI field.
+Compared to ERC-1155, the JSON Metadata schema allows to indicate the MIME type of the files pointed by the `au` URI field.
 This is to allow clients to display appropriately the resource without having to first query it to find out the MIME type.
-Concretly, every URI field `xxx` is allowed to have an optional associated field  `xxx_integrity` that specifies the digest of the file pointed by the URI.

-> If MIME types are not properly specified, clients may need to rely on brittle methods to guess the MIME types such as using file extensions.

-It is **RECOMMENDED** to specify all the `xxx_mimetype` fields of all the `xxx` URI fields, except for `external_url_mimetype` when it points to a website.

-Any field with a name ending with `_mimetype` **MUST** match a corresponding field containing a URI to a file with a matching digest.
-For example, if the field `hello_mimetype` is specified, the field `hello` **MUST** exist and **MUST** be a URI pointing to a file with a digest equal to the digest specified by `hello_mimetype`.
+It is **REQUIRED** to specify the `mimetype` field if the file is not an image. #suggested ?